autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 ### Parameter Settings

-If your LiDAR sensor does not support synchronization, set `use_naive_approach` to `true` to use the naive approach, which bypasses point cloud timestamps and directly concatenates the point clouds.
-On the other hand, if your LiDAR sensors are synchronized, set `use_naive_approach` to `false` and adjust the `lidar_timestamp_offsets` and `lidar_timestamp_noise_window` parameters accordingly.
+If you didn't synchronize your LiDAR sensors, set the `type` parameter of `matching_strategy` to `naive` to concatenate the point clouds directly.
+However, if your LiDAR sensors are synchronized, set type to `advanced` and adjust the `lidar_timestamp_offsets` and `lidar_timestamp_noise_window` parameters accordingly.

-The three parameters, `timeout_sec`, `lidar_timestamp_offsets`, and `lidar_timestamp_noise_window`, are essential for efficiently collecting point clouds in the same collector and managing edge cases effectively.
+The three parameters, `timeout_sec`, `lidar_timestamp_offsets`, and `lidar_timestamp_noise_window`, are essential for efficiently collecting point clouds in the same collector and managing edge cases (point cloud drops or delays) effectively.

 #### timeout_sec